Revocable Cryptography from Learning with Errors: Introduction

 \paragraph{Key-Revocable Dual-Regev Fully Homomorphic Encryption.}

-Our first application of our result on key-revocable public-key encryption concerns fully homomorphic encryption schemes.
-We extend our key-revocable Dual-Regev scheme towards a (leveled) $\FHE$ scheme in \Cref{cons:DualGSW} by using the \textsf{DualGSW} variant of the (leveled) $\FHE$ scheme by Gentry, Sahai and Waters~\cite{GSW2013,mahadev2018classical}.
+Our first application of our key-revocable public-key encryption concerns fully homomorphic encryption schemes.
+We extend our key-revocable Dual-Regev scheme towards a (leveled) $\FHE$ scheme in \Cref{cons:DualGSW} by using the \textsf{DualGSW} variant of the $\FHE$ scheme by Gentry, Sahai and Waters~\cite{GSW2013,mahadev2018classical}.

 To encrypt a bit $\mu \in \bit$ with respect to the public-key $(\vec A,\vec y)$, sample a matrix $\vec S \rand \Z_q^{n \times N}$ together with a Gaussian error matrix $\vec E \in \Z^{m\times N}$ and row vector $\vec e \in \Z^{N}$, and output the ciphertext